 3. Accessorial Charges

 LTL shipments often come with accessorial charges.
-These are additional fees for services such as inside delivery, liftgate service, or waiting time.
+These are additional fees for services such as inside delivery, lift-gate service, or waiting time.
 These extra services, while convenient, can increase the overall cost of your LTL shipments.

 Comparing TL and LTL Rates